fuadsuyudi/geeksheet-saga/index.md

   }
 ```

-2. count how many people are killed by the dark witch each year
+2. count how many people are killed by the dark witch each year.
 ```php
 for ($i=0; $i <= max($born); $i++) {
   $kills[] = $old;